M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG

 \subsection{Knowledge Base Creation}

 To systematically evaluate retrieval quality, we construct a new, large-scale multilingual knowledge corpus for each evaluation benchmark.
 These corpora are built from Wikipedia snapshots dated April 2025 to ensure broad thematic coverage and temporal alignment with the creation timelines of the associated datasets.
+Another reason to use Wikipedia is for its open licensing and redistribution.
 This alignment helps preserve contextual fidelity, as cultural information and entity descriptions evolve over time~\citep{creanza2017cultural}.

 For each VQA instance, we construct a set of multilingual queries that capture complementary types of evidence.
 These include a question-only query, an answer-only query, and culturally enriched queries that expand an answer with domain-relevant terms (for example, using “Japanese cuisine” for a sushi-related item).
-For each query, we retrieve the top 25 articles independently in English and in the corresponding target language.
-After deduplication, this yields 223,468 articles for \textsc{WorldCuisines} and 306,794 articles for \textsc{CVQA}.
+These query types are used in combination to maximize corpus coverage, retrieving the top 25 articles independently in English and in the corresponding target language, to ensure that the non-English passages reflect culturally accurate terminology rather than direct query translations.
+Articles are parsed into sections using Wikipedia's heading structure, preserving semantic coherence within each retrieval unit, then cleaned to remove non-content elements such as scripts, tables, and navigation elements, and deduplicated across queries and languages, yielding 223,468 articles for \textsc{WorldCuisines} and 306,794 articles for \textsc{CVQA}.